virgili0/Virgilio/content/paradiso/do-you-really-need-ml.md

 [This](https://medium.com/datadriveninvestor/when-not-to-use-neural-networks-89fb50622429) article has good considerations about this.

-So always ask yourself the following question: is my problem quite complex and I have enough data to make useful machine learning techniques or even deep learning?
+So always ask yourself the following question: is my problem quite complex AND do I have enough data to make useful machine learning techniques or even deep learning?

 ## The Charming Salesman
 Information technology like any other industry is first and foremost a business.